Battle of Fredericksburg: Lull and withdrawal, December 14–15

 During a dinner meeting the evening of December 13, Burnside dramatically announced that he would personally lead his old IX Corps in one final attack on Marye's Heights, but his generals talked him out of it the following morning.
 The armies remained in position throughout the day on December 14.
 That afternoon, Burnside asked Lee for a truce to attend to his wounded, which the latter granted.
 The next day the Federal forces retreated across the river, and the campaign came to an end.
+Burnside's generals had opposed retreating and recommended holding onto the town in preparation for making a future thrust elsewhere, but he refused their suggestions.

 Testament to the extent of the carnage and suffering during the battle was the story of Richard Rowland Kirkland, a Confederate Army sergeant with Company G, 2nd South Carolina Volunteer Infantry.
 Stationed at the stone wall by the sunken road below Marye's Heights, Kirkland had a close up view to the suffering and like so many others was appalled at the cries for help of the Union wounded throughout the cold winter night of December 13, 1862.
 After obtaining permission from his commander, Brig.
 Gen. Joseph B. Kershaw, Kirkland gathered canteens and in broad daylight, without the benefit of a cease fire or a flag of truce (refused by Kershaw), provided water to numerous Union wounded lying on the field of battle.
 Union soldiers held their fire as it was obvious what Kirkland's intent was.
 Kirkland was nicknamed the "Angel of Marye's Heights" for these actions, and is memorialized with a statue by Felix de Weldon on the Fredericksburg and Spotsylvania National Military Park where he carried out his actions.
 Details of this story (first recorded in 1880) conflict with multiple after-action reports and may have been embellished and personalized for effect.

-On the night of December 14, the Aurora Borealis made an appearance unusual for that latitude, presumably caused by a large solar flare.
+On the night of December 14, the Aurora Borealis made an appearance unusual for that latitude.
 One witness described that "the wonderful spectacle of the Aurora Borealis was seen in the Gulf States.
 The whole sky was a ruddy glow as if from an enormous conflagration, but marked by the darting rays peculiar to the Northern light."
 The event was noted in the diaries and letters of many soldiers at Fredericksburg, such as John W. Thompson, Jr., who wrote "Louisiana sent those famous cosmopolitan Zouaves called the Louisiana Tigers, and there were Florida troops who, undismayed in fire, stampeded the night after Fredericksburg, when the Aurora Borealis snapped and crackled over that field of the frozen dead hard by the Rappahannock ..."